feats/radiaction/packages/radiaction/README.md

 Composes functions from right to left.
 You might want to use it to compose multiple higher-order functions into a single higher-order function.

 This is a functional programming utility, and is included here as a convenience.
-It works exactly like the function of the same name in [Recompose](https://github.com/acdlite/recompose/blob/master/docs/API.md#compose), [Redux](https://github.com/reactjs/redux/blob/master/docs/api/compose.md), or [lodash's `flowRight()`](https://lodash.com/docs/4.17.5#flowRight).
+It works exactly like the function of the same name in [Recompose](https://github.com/acdlite/recompose/blob/master/docs/API.md#compose) and [Redux](https://github.com/reactjs/redux/blob/master/docs/api/compose.md), or [lodash's `flowRight()`](https://lodash.com/docs/4.17.5#flowRight).

 ### Distributed side